Skip to main content

 Extending Telemetry

 AiderDesk's telemetry system is built on OpenTelemetry, which is a vendor-neutral observability framework.
-This means there is ample room for implementing support for other OpenTelemetry-compatible tracing providers beyond Langfuse.
+This means there is ample room for implementing support for other OpenTelemetry-compatible tracing providers beyond Langfuse and PostHog.

 If you have a specific provider you'd like to integrate, feel free to create an issue or pull request with your proposed changes on our GitHub repository.
 Your contributions are welcome!